tc39/proposal-Array.prototype.includes/README.md

 Finally, the web has classes like [DOMStringList](https://developer.mozilla.org/en-US/docs/Web/API/DOMStringList) and [DOMTokenList](http://dom.spec.whatwg.org/#interface-domtokenlist) which are array-like, and have methods named `contains` with the same semantics.
 Meshing with those, and in the case of `DOMStringList` potentially replacing them, is a nice side benefit.

+### But `String.prototype.contains` works on strings, not characters!?

+Yes, that's true.
+The best way to think about this is that `String.prototype.indexOf` and `String.prototype.contains` behave like their `Array.prototype` counterparts in the special case of a single character.
+But the string versions can also be used in the more general case of a larger string.

+So in this way, the relationship between `String.prototype.contains` and `Array.prototype.contains` is the same as the relationship between `String.prototype.indexOf` and `Array.prototype.indexOf`.

 ### Why SameValueZero?

 There are four equality algorithms in the current ES6 draft: